valasek/timesheet/README.md

   timesheet [command]

 Available Commands:
-  db          Loads or cleans DB.
+  db          Initiate, load or backup DB.
 See timesheet help db help        Help about any command routes      Prints the list of all available routes server      Starts the server on URL and port defined in config.yaml